AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/index.md

 The SDK is comprised of the Mobile Core and a series of modular Adobe Experience Cloud solutions or third-party vendor extensions that depend on the Mobile Core.
 Extensions interact with the Mobile Core to provide features specific to the solution or service they represent.

 Experience Platform Mobile SDKs are available for Android, iOS, and a [variety](#) of cross-platform development frameworks.
-SDKs configuration is managed through the Adobe Experience Platform Launch for flexible configuration and extensible, rules-based integrations.
+SDKs configuration is managed through the Data Collection UI for flexible configuration and extensible, rules-based integrations.

 <Media slots="video"/>